schoradt/yii2-video-embed-widget/README.md

 =====================
 Yii2 Extension for Generating Video Embed Codes from Video URLs.

-This widget will return the video embed code when passed a valid url containing a video on the page.
+This widget will return the video embed code when passed a valid video url.
+It's compatible with any web service, such as youtube, vimeo, dailymotion, hulu, etc.

+This widget accepts the following parameters:
+- url: this param is required
+- show_errors: defaults to false
+- resonsive: defaults to true
+- container_id: defaults to empty string
+- container_class: defaults to empty string

 > NOTE: This extension depends on the [embed/embed] (https://github.com/oscarotero/Embed) package, created by Oscar Otero (https://github.com/oscarotero).
 Oscar's Embed class does all the heavy lifting in generating the video embed code based on the supplied video URL.
 I've simply created a Yii2 wrapper widget with some additional settings.